jinghuazhao/GWAS-course/V/README.md

 **Case studies**

-* A SpiroMeta call for HRC imputation data contribution is shown in [SpiroMeta](../SpiroMeta) directory.
+* [A SpiroMeta call](../SpiroMeta) for HRC imputation data contribution.

-* An example for rare variant analysis are available from the [GLGC-GIANT](../GLGC-GIANT) directory.
+* A [GLGC/GIANT call](../GLGC-GIANT) for rare variant analysis.

-* CHARGE gene-lifestyle interaction
+* A CHARGE call for gene-lifestyle interaction analysis.

 ### Lab 5